rubya-rochona/API_Testing2_Using_POSTMAN/README.md

 API testing using Postman and Report generation, covering the essential HTTP methods: GET, POST, PUT, PATCH, and DELETE for a Book Ordering System.
+Each method is tested to ensure the API endpoints function as expected.

 API : https://simple-books-api.glitch.me